secdev/scapy/doc/scapy/installation.rst

 ^^^^^^^^^^

  * You may not be able to capture WLAN traffic on Windows.
 Reasons are explained on the Wireshark wiki and in the WinPcap FAQ.
 Try switching off promiscuous mode with ``conf.sniff_promisc=False``.
- * Packets cannot be sent to localhost (or local IP addresses on your own host).
+ * Packets sometimes cannot be sent to localhost (or local IP addresses on your own host).
  * The ``voip_play()`` functions do not work because they output the sound via ``/dev/dsp`` which is not available on Windows.